mosh666/PSmediaManager/docs/troubleshooting.md

     - Windows Defender: Settings → Virus & threat protection → Manage settings → Add exclusions
     - Third-party antivirus: Consult documentation for your software

+1. Verify 7z.exe availability:

+    Many plugins require 7z.exe for archive extraction:

+    ```powershell
+    where.exe 7z
+    ```

+    If not found, ensure 7-Zip is installed or add it to PATH.

 1. Check system dependencies:

     ```powershell